aguirrealvaro/aguirrealvaro/README.md

 ### To Do:

-- showIcon to link, rename to external link, use it on resume? and techs?
+- showIcon to link, use it on resume? and techs?
 - button slot, remove buttonvariant() usage, same for iconbutton, remove () from exports
 - remove index ui components
 - icon hydration